ansys/pyedb/doc/source/getting_started/installation.rst

 Install from a Python file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 AEDT already includes CPython 3.7, which can be used to run PyEDB.
+In a virtual environment,
-You can also use CPython 3.7 (3.10 from AEDT 2023 R2) in a virtual environment to run PyEDB.
+you can run PyEDT using CPython 3.7 9or CPython 3.7 through 3.10 from AEDT 2023 R2).

 You can install PyEDB offline using a wheelhouse, which is a ZIP file containing all
 the needed packages.
-The `Releases <https://github.com/ansys/pyedb/releases>`_
+The `Releases <https://github.com/ansys-internal/pyansys-edb/releases>`_
-page of the PyEDB repository provides PyEDB wheelhouses for various
+page of the PyEDB repository provides an **Assets** ares with the PyEDB wheelhouses for
-Python releases on different operating system.
+various Python releases on different operating system.

 After downloading the wheelhouse for your Python release and operating system,
 run the script from the Python terminal, providing the full path to the ZIP file